Hydrocephalus: Shunt complications

 If the person lies down, the symptoms usually vanish quickly.
 Resistance to traditional analgesic pharmacological therapy may also be a sign of shunt overdrainage or failure.
 A CT scan may or may not show any change in ventricle size, particularly if the person has a history of slit-like ventricles.
 It can be challenging to diagnose over-drainage.
-This can make treatment of overdrainage particularly frustrating for people and their families.
+This can make treatment of overdrainage particularly frustrating for patients and their families.
 However, monitoring the intracranial pressure in combination with radiological findings has been found to be a useful tool for identifying cases of overdrainage.
-Prevention of this complication includes using adjustable pressure valves and integrated gravitational units.
-To alleviate the symptoms, a lumbar puncture or external lumbar or ventricular drainage could be used.
+Prevention of this includes using adjustable pressure valves and integrated gravitational units.
+To alleviate the symptoms, a lumbar puncture or external lumbar or ventricular drainage can be used.
 To prevent chronic overdrainage, a valve exchange is recommended.

 Shunt obstruction is the most common cause of shunt failure.
 The shunt can be obstructed at the catheter or the valve itself.
-Cases of shunt obstruction would present with similar symptoms to untreated hydrocephalus (headaches, nausea, lethargy, etc.).
+Cases of shunt obstruction present with similar symptoms to untreated hydrocephalus (headaches, nausea, lethargy, etc.).
 It can be caused by tissue, bacteria, or kinking of the catheter.
 Diagnosis is usually made by shunt tapping and imaging studies like CT.
 Treatment involves replacing or flushing the shunt to address the cause of the obstruction and restore flow through the catheter.

 The rate of initial shunt infection ranges from 3.6 to 12.6% The signs and symptoms of shunt infection are variable, but the most common include headache, nausea, fever, swelling, and lethargy.
 Shunt infections are most commonly diagnosed by culturing the cerebrospinal fluid.
 According to studies, the most common cause of infection are bacteria, followed by fungi.
 The bacterial Staphylococcal species, especially coagulase-negative Staphylococcus and Staphylococcus aureus, is responsible for almost 2/3 of shunt infections.
 It is believed that these organisms are introduced to the cerebrospinal fluid at the time of surgery.
 In the case of shunt infection, it is recommended to remove the shunt. place an external ventricular drain, and then place a new shunt.
 Current research is dedicated to methods to prevent such infections from occurring.
 Using antibiotics or different shunt hardware to prevent bacterial growth is being studied.
-The efficacy of more vigilant shunt surveillance is also being studied.
+As is the efficacy of more vigilant shunt surveillance.
 Standardized protocols for inserting cerebral shunts have been shown to reduce shunt infections.
 There is tentative evidence that preventative antibiotics may decrease the risk of shunt infections.

 Shunt migration is a relatively uncommon complication that requires a shunt revision.
 The most common sites that the shunt catheter can migrate to include the scrotum (30.67% of cases), followed by through the anus (22% of cases).
 Less common sites include the large intestine, small intestine, stomach, and oral cavity.
 Signs and symptoms vary depending on the site of migration.
 For example, intestinal migrations may present with abdominal pain, fever, and vomiting, especially if it perforates the bowel.
 Anal migration often presents with no symptoms.